Monday, January 9, 2012

 Additional Information 1/10/2012:

-My friend Melody Kelly just emailed me details of a record for Scott Hilliard on Ancestry.com that reveals that Sgt.
-Hilliard died in Oxnard, California in 2003, at age 82.
+My friend Melody Kelly just emailed me details of a record for Scott Hilliard on Ancestry.com, revealing that Sgt.
+Hilliard died in Oxnard, California, in 2003 at age 82.
 That's a lot of Christmas dinners.
 Good for him.

 "Hitler built a fortress around Europe, but he forgot to put a roof on it." — Franklin D. Roosevelt